After You're Accepted

 The password to register for orientation/registration online will be emailed to you once the dates for the upcoming semester are posted.

-Students in the online Bachelor of Science in Nursing (BSN), Bachelor of Science in Health Care Administration (BSHCA) or Associate of Science in Polysomnographic [Sleep] Technology programs will complete an online orientation course.
-If you are admitted to one of these programs, you will receive additional information about your online orientation in your program admit letter from your program chair.
+Students in the online Registered Nurse to Bachelor of Science in Nursing (RN to BSN) or Bachelor of Science in Health Care Administration (BSHCA) programs will complete an online orientation course.
+If you are admitted to either of these programs, you will receive additional information about your online orientation in your program admit letter from your program chair.

 Over ninety percent of Mercy College student receive some form of financial aid.
 Our financial aid officers would be happy to visit with you to determine if you qualify.
 Financial Aid is available for those who qualify.